bcgov/data-publication/pages/open_data_w.md

 We recommend working with your Government Communication Officer around the release of a dataset under the this licence.

 ## WHO TO CONTACT FOR FINAL PUBLICATION
-The completed form as well as questions are to be directed to [data@gov.bc.ca](mailto:data@gov.bc.ca) or the DataBC Program Services Team you are working with in regards to publishing data.
+The completed form as well as questions are to be directed to the DataBC Program Services Team you are working with in regards to publishing data.

+If you haven't started this process,  please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/28).

 ## MAINTAINANCE
 Data should be continually updated and maintained.
 The life cycle of a datasets may also include retirement and archiving.